Doctacosa/IOTrails/README.md

 This plugin allows Minecraft players to have fancy particle trails wherever they go.
 The activated trails are stored in a database so that they can be active across multiple servers on a network.

-There are currently 24 different trails available, including new particles introduced in 1.16 - the Nether Update!
+There are currently 34 different trails available, including new particles introduced up to 1.21!

 ![Trail preview](https://gallery.creeperslab.net/screenshots/plugins/trail.png)